 HES 232.
 Emergency Medical Training.
 (3 h)

 Lectures and practical experiences in preparation for responding to medical emergencies, including: patient assessment; airway management; cardiopulmonary resuscitation; O2 therapy; management of shock; trauma and environmental emergencies; and head/spine/musculoskeletal injuries.
-North Carolina state exam for EMT certification is offered.
+Clinical hours and Saturday classes are required.
+EMT certification is offered, attendance is required for State and National Certification testing.
 Pass/fail only.

 HES 262.
 Statistics in the Health Sciences.
 (3 h)